oskarth/praxis/README.md

 *October 20, 2015.
 Word break in Clojure.
 Spent ~1h but failed.
 Have to look more closely at solutions but not now.
 Interesting problem.*

+*October 21, 2015.
+First unique character. ~1h, not super clean and looked up some ideas.*